samieko/cs102-hw02/README.md

 Once you have your own fork, clone it like you would with any other repository.
 Edit `hw03.c` to print the correct output, and then commit and push your changes to your fork.

-The goal of this assignment is to create a `struct` that stores student data (it's already half way done for you!) and prints it different according to the specified `Mode`.
+The goal of this assignment is to create a `struct` that stores student data (it's already half way done for you!) and prints it differently according to the specified `Mode`.
 The 4 fields your student struct should store are `first_name`, `last_name`, `major`, and `year`.
 These will be populated from `argv`.
 The program will be compiled and invoked as follows:

 ```
 clang hw03.c -o hw03